 A good freelance contract should define the client, freelancer, legal setup, scope, deliverables, acceptance criteria, timeline, fees, currency, payment schedule, expenses, revisions, confidentiality, intellectual property, termination, dispute process, governing law, tax responsibility, platform fees, and transfer fees.
 For international clients, also cover time zones, exchange-rate handling, invoice documentation, and whether payments are made through Flexhire or another platform.

-Avoid arrangements that look like employment in substance: one full-time client, fixed work hours, a client manager directing daily work, mandatory internal attendance, exclusivity, client-provided equipment, no commercial risk, and integration into the client's ordinary staff structure can all increase classification risk.
-A CNPJ and a service contract help document the relationship, but they do not override the real working pattern.
+Avoid arrangements that look like employment in substance: one full-time client, fixed work hours, a client manager directing daily work, mandatory internal attendance, work from the client's local office, exclusivity, client-provided equipment, no commercial risk, and integration into the client's ordinary staff structure can all increase classification risk.
+A CNPJ and a service contract help document the relationship, but they do not override the real working pattern, especially for a Brazilian client or a foreign client with a Brazilian establishment.

 Brazil has a well-developed employment framework.
 Article 3 of the CLT defines an employee as an individual who provides non-eventual services to an employer, under the employer's dependence, and for salary.
 Article 6 says there is no distinction between work performed at the employer's premises, at the employee's home, or remotely if the employment relationship is characterized.
-In practice, Brazilian disputes often focus on personal service, habituality, subordination, and pay.
+In practice, Brazilian disputes often focus on personal service, habituality, subordination, and pay, so remote work does not by itself remove the risk.

 Flexhire can help offset some misclassification risk because the freelancer works through a dedicated third-party platform, legally at arm's length from the end client, with clearer contracts, payment records, and a platform structure built around freelancer career growth.
-This does not eliminate risk: day-to-day control, working pattern, exclusivity, equipment, integration into the client organization, and the practical reality of the relationship still matter.
+This does not eliminate Brazilian risk: day-to-day control, working pattern, exclusivity, equipment, office proximity, integration into the client organization, whether the client has a Brazilian establishment, and the practical reality of the relationship still matter.

 If you are Brazilian, immigration status is not the issue, but tax, registration, invoicing, and social security still matter.
 If you are a foreign national, do not assume tourist status is the right basis for living in Brazil while working remotely.

 Brazil has a digital nomad route.
-Brazilian consular guidance for VITEM XIV / RN 45/2021 describes a digital nomad as a person who can work remotely for a foreign employer while in Brazil using information technology, without an employment relationship in Brazil.
+Brazilian consular guidance for Temporary Visa XIV (VITEM XIV) under National Immigration Council Resolution RN 45/2021 describes a digital nomad as a person who can work remotely for a foreign employer while in Brazil using information technology, without an employment relationship in Brazil.
 Other Brazilian consular pages describe the visa as for foreign nationals who intend to reside in Brazil while working remotely for a foreign employer or foreign clients.

 Requirements can include a work or service contract, proof of remote-work ability, health insurance, criminal background documentation, and proof of income or bank funds, depending on the consulate and whether you apply for a visa abroad or residence authorization in Brazil.
 Confirm current requirements with the Brazilian consulate or Ministry of Justice route before moving.